 How Can You Take Part in Spreading the Word?

 The fact that one out of every four people you know has some level of hearing loss should provide you with plenty of motivation.
-Most of us neither expect to experience hearing loss nor recognize its signs until it becomes difficult to communicate with those around us.
+Unfortunately, most of us neither expect to experience hearing loss nor recognize its signs until it becomes difficult to communicate with those around us.

 Overcoming the challenges of hearing loss include raising the awareness of family, friends, and neighbors concerning the harmful impact hearing loss can have on our lives and letting people know that professional hearing care provides a better quality of life to those affected by it.